military-strategies-and-tactics

 Influence on Later Castle Architecture

 The concentric plan perfected at castles like Krak des Chevaliers and Beaufort became the standard for European fortifications in the 14th and 15th centuries.
 King Edward I of England, after his crusade, incorporated Templar-inspired features into his Welsh castles—Caernarfon, Conwy, and Harlech all show the influence of Templar defensive geometry, particularly the use of multiple curtain walls and turreted gatehouses.
+The Bastille in Paris, originally built by the Templars as a fortified gatehouse, became the symbol of royal power for centuries.

-Military Orders and the Birth of Professional Engineer Corps
+Professional Engineer Corps

 The Templars employed dedicated engineer brothers who specialized in siegecraft, mining, and fortification.
 This professionalization foreshadowed the later development of military engineering corps in European armies.
 Documents surviving from Templar archives detail measurements, angles of fire, and construction contracts—evidence of a systematic approach to defense that would not be surpassed until the advent of bastion fortresses in the 16th century.
+The Convento de Cristo in Tomar, Portugal, originally a Templar castle, was later expanded by the Order of Christ and became a laboratory for Renaissance and Manueline architectural innovation.

 Preservation and Tourism Today